Thank You for the Music (box set)

 Thank You for the Music is a box set by the Swedish pop group ABBA, released on 31 October 1994.
-It consists of 66 tracks across four discs, with the first three discs including all of the band's singles from 1972–1982, many B-sides, and some album tracks in chronological order; while the fourth disc includes some rarities and some previously unreleased material, most notably the 23-and-a-half minute long medley "ABBA Undeleted", which includes the track "Just a Notion", later released as part of Voyage in 2021.
+It consists of 66 tracks across four discs, with the first three discs including all of the band's singles from 1972 to 1982, many B-sides, and some album tracks in chronological order; while the fourth disc includes some rarities and some previously unreleased material, most notably the 23-and-a-half minute long medley "ABBA Undeleted", which includes the track "Just a Notion", later released as part of Voyage in 2021.
 This box set marks the appearance of several ABBA tracks on compact disc for the first time.

 In 2008 the Thank You for the Music box set was reissued in downsized packaging with a revised booklet.